Learn How to Store Seeds + 15 Creative Seed Storage Ideas

 - Cool weather crops like radish, carrots, and lettuce can be stored together because they can be directly sown into the garden around the same time.

-My own personal organizational preference for storing garden seeds has been to group types of seeds together.
+I used to prefer storing seed packets according to group types.
 I have recently started sorting them by date, however, and that helps keep me on track to start seeds on time and also sow seeds in the garden on time.

 15 Creative Seed Storage Ideas

-I promised you creative seed storage solutions, and here you are!
-From plastic bags, to plastic sleeves and photo albums, to photo storage boxes, and covered totes, you will find a great option for your seed collection.
+Now that you know ways to organize your seeds, here are creative seed storage solutions.
+From plastic bags to plastic sleeves and photo albums, to photo storage boxes, and covered totes, you will find a great option for your seed collection.

 You can find great ways to store seeds at stores like the Dollar Store, Amazon, and even among items you save at home.
 Here are some airtight containers that make the best seed storage containers.